sungeunbae/mapplot/README.md

 2. Create a new shapefile layer, give a name and choose "Polygon" for Geometry type.
 3. Right-click on the layer and select Toggle Editing.
 4. Select Add Polygon Feature and draw the area covering the desired area.
 5. Vector > Geoprocessing tools > Clip.
-Select GSHHS_f_L1 layer as Input layer and the new layer as Output layer.
+Select GSHHS_f_L1 layer as Input layer and the new layer as Overlay layer.
+6. If it complains about GSHHS_f_L1 has invalid geometry, Processing> Toolbox > Vector geometry > Check validity.
+Use GEOS method and extract Valid output.
+Try Clip again using Valid output as Inpuy layer.
-6. Export > Save Features as and save it as a ESRI Shapefile.
+7. Export > Save Features as and save it as a ESRI Shapefile.

 city csv file is simply in this format.